cross-seed/cross-seed.org/docs/basics/tracker-impact.md

 #### Backlog searching 100 items per day

-By default, `cross-seed` only searches 100 items per day.
-We do this for a few
+By default, `cross-seed` only searches 100 items from your backlog per day.
+We do this for a few reasons:
-reasons:

--   If you have a high `excludeRecentSearch` of one year for example, intending to do a rolling daily search of the torrents that were last searched a year ago, starting with the first time you use cross-seed causes all the preexisting torrents to "bunch up" once a year to be searched back to back, potentially causing rate limiting problems for your other automations due to the high search volume (Sonarr, Radarr, etc.).
+-   If you have a high `excludeRecentSearch` of one year for example, intending to do a rolling daily search of the torrents that were last searched a year ago, torrent searches will "bunch up" once a year (depending on when you first set up `cross-seed`) to be searched back to back, potentially causing rate limiting problems for your other automations due to the high search volume (Sonarr, Radarr, etc.).
--   TODO
+-   Long-lived bulk search runs encounter **drift** - while they run, your other automations will be downloading new torrents, moving data files around, and deleting torrents and/or data files, and the snapshot `cross-seed` took of your torrents at the beginning of the search goes out of date.
+Keeping bulk search runs short helps a lot.

+You may have an **instant gratification mindset**, and we get it!
+Seeing your total number of cross-seeds and your final seed size on a tracker is exciting.
+With that said, please try to balance that mindset with being friendly to your trackers.

+The important thing is that you seed for a long time - not that you start seeding as early as possible.